 You should always call the lender at the earliest and explain the situation to them.
-Once convinced, they could be willing to temporarily reduce payments, or work out a better repayment schedule.
+Once convinced, they could be willing to reduce payments or work out a better repayment schedule temporarily.

-Although not very economical, you could choose to get a bigger loan for a longer duration so that you are able to repay the current outstanding and reduce the installment.
-Debt consolidation has its pros and cons and you must evaluate all these before choosing this option.
+Although not very economical, you could choose to get a bigger loan for a longer duration so that you can repay the current outstanding and reduce the installment.
+Debt consolidation has its pros and cons, and you must evaluate all these before choosing this option.

 7. Reduce costs

-A lender’s first priority is to recover their money back.
+A lender’s priority is to recover their money back.
 Financial institutions offer competitive business loan interest rates to help grow your business.
-However, if you are unable to repay on time, lenders are willing to relook at the loan and structure it to help you out.
+However, if you cannot repay on time, lenders are willing to relook at the loan and structure it to help you out.